Psychopolitical validity: Epistemic validity

 Epistemic validity uses both psychological and political dynamics when investigating social phenomena.
 Epistemic validity considers systemic factors and power in development and investigation of research questions and in thinking about the subsequent knowledge produced.
 When evaluating studies based on epistemic validity there is a focus on whether or not there is an effort to understand and take into account structural forces impacting a given issue.
 To be valid in this way, it is imperative that there is an understanding of how "global, political, economic forces and social norms influence the perceptions and experiences of individuals and groups".

-Definition: "Epistemic validity is concerned with the degree to which community research and action is attuned to issues of power at multiple levels of analysis (personal, relational, collective).
+Definition:"Epistemic validity is concerned with the degree to which community research and action is attuned to issues of power at multiple levels of analysis (personal, relational, collective).
 The more systematic the analysis of the phenomenon of interest in terms of psychological and political power, the more valid is the critical research and action."

 Prilleltensky and Fox emphasize that epistemic psychopolitical validity measures the extent to which psychology research investigating wellness and justice imagines positive and negative political and psychological dynamics.
 Positive psychological dynamics can include qualities that vary on an individual level, i.e.: "hope, empathy, optimism, attachment, and social support".
 Negative forces include, for example, "verbal abuse, stigmatization, or affective distortions".
 Positive political forces are equitable resource distribution, human rights, maintenance of democracy, and access to civic participation, whereas negative forces include "oppression, exploitation", each of these being dependent on institutionalized power inequalities.

 Transformational validity

 Transformational validity measures the extent to which interventions use both politics and psychology to create structural change within society.
 Studies and interventions with high transformational validity are, for example, ones that promote psychopolitical literacy, educate on overcoming oppression, empower individuals and groups take action against injustice, and advocate for coalition building.

-Transformative validity also takes into account how positive and negative political and psychological forces can be changed through action.
+Transformative validity also takes into account how positive and negative political and psychological forces can be changed through action. and refers to many fields, such as education, community intervention, research or clinical psychology.

 Definition: "Transformational validity … is concerned with the degree to which community research and action strives to transform social structures.
 The more transformative and the less ameliorative the intervention, the greater the transformational validity of the critical research and action."